DarkShadow1107/Calculator-Csharp/README.md

 # Calculator-Csharp

-The executable is in bin/Debug/Calculator.exe
+The executable can also be find in bin/Debug/Calculator.exe and obj/Debug/Calculator.exe